dmilkie/starter-academic/content/publication/zheng-2018-complete/index.md

 date: 2018-01-01
 publishDate: 2021-02-21T21:49:44.114Z

+summary: |2-
+  A full adult fly brain (FAFB), imaged at synaptic resolution using TEM.

+  * 7,062 brain slices
+  * 23 million images
+  * 115 TB on disk
+  * Over 1.5 years
-summary: A full adult fly brain (FAFB), imaged at synaptic resolution using TEM.
-7,062 brain slices (23 million images, 115 TB on disk, over 1.5 years. ~1/5 of which were acquired autonomously using a custom pick and place Autoloader robot.)
+  * ~1/5 of which were acquired autonomously using our custom developed pick and place Autoloader robot.

 url_pdf: ''
 url_code: ''